 Five tips to help you with brain fog:

 - Breathe—Just because you’re having some memory lapses, it doesn’t mean it will be like this forever!
 You don’t have dementia and you’re not going crazy.

 - Use the symptoms as a gift to focus on self-care—It’s time to get your act together; look at this as your wake-up call to ask for help.

 - Look at underlying issues that put you at risk—Did you have postpartum depression after you had children?
 Do you have a family history of depression?
 If you answered yes to either of these questions, you have a greater risk for developing anxiety and depression during menopause which can cause brain fog.
-Knowledge allows you to prepare and think about the best ways to cope including exercise, yoga, meditation, and potential medication options.
+Knowledge allows you to prepare and think about the best ways to cope.
+This includes exercise, yoga, meditation, and potential medication options.

 - Consider your options for treatment—Start with focusing on a healthy lifestyle, including doing your SEEDS every day.
 You might also consider taking a low-dose Selective Serotonin Reuptake Inhibitor (SSRI) to help replace your serotonin if you’re not getting enough sleep.
 And, finally, consider seeing a therapist to help you navigate through this difficult time.